ovn-org/ovn/Documentation/intro/install/general.rst

 Starting OVN Central services in containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For OVN central node, we dont need to load ovs kernel modules on host.
+For OVN central node, we don't need to load ovs kernel modules on host.
 Hence, OVN central containers OS need not depend on host OS.

 Also we can leverage deploying entire OVN control plane in a pod spec for use